Uncalibrated Stereo Image Rectification

 detectSURFFeatures functions to compute the rectification of two uncalibrated images, where the camera intrinsics are unknown.

 Stereo image rectification projects images onto a common image plane in such a way that the corresponding points have the same row coordinates.
 This process is useful for stereo vision, because the 2-D stereo correspondence problem is reduced to a 1-D problem.
-As an example, stereo image rectification is often used as a pre-processing step for computing disparity or creating anaglyph images.
+As an example, stereo image rectification is often used as a preprocessing step for computing or creating anaglyph images.
+For more details, see the Depth Estimation from Stereo Video example.

 Read in two color images of the same scene, which were taken from different positions.
 Then, convert them to grayscale.
 Colors are not required for the matching process.